Native Texan, professional journalist, tax geek.

 • Write investing articles for private newsletters and Worth magazine Respected financial publishers and money management firms Motley Fool Income Investors, Brinker Fixed Income Advisor and First ROI sought out Kay's financial expertise and writing skills to create informative and accessible articles for their clients on complex topics such as the foreign tax credit, municipal fund tax considerations and home equity loan pros and cons.
 She also currently ghost writes articles for an Austin wealth management firm for publication in Worth, the bimonthly wealth management magazine for high net worth individuals.

-Kay's diversity as a writer is displayed in her other regular, non-financial writing gig.
-Since March 2008, she's been the motorsports columnist for various Randall-Reilly Publishing publications that serve the trucking and transportation industries.
-As both the Crazy Woman Driver featured in "Changing Lanes" magazine and as the fan with Views From the Grandstands for the company's flagship publication "Truckers News," Kay rants and raves about all types of auto racing.
+Kay's diversity as a writer is displayed in her non-financial writing gigs, most notably as a motorsports columnist.
+From March 2008 through December 2013 she was the motorsports columnist for various Randall-Reilly Publishing publications that serve the trucking and transportation industries.
+As both the Crazy Woman Driver featured in "Changing Lanes" magazine and as the fan with Views From the Grandstands for the company's flagship publication "Truckers News," Kay offered rants and raves about all types of auto racing.

 Other clients and links to examples of Kay's work can be found in the left column.

 Kay also is experienced and comfortable writing TV/radio copy.

 In her capacity as tax editor at Bankrate.com she provided regular reports on tax and other personal finance topics for AP Radio and appeared on-air for expert interviews, live and taped, on AP and Bloomberg radio networks, ABC, CNNFN, Marketplace and other traditional and new media broadcast outlets.